TechxArtisanStudio/Openterface/docs/community.md

 ### 🌍 Community Contributors

-A huge thank you for the valuable comments and feedback from various communities, including:
+A huge thank you to all the Tech enthusiasts for the valuable comments and feedback from various communities, including:

 - YouTube product reviews
     - [This USB KVM Console is Awesome! - Openterface by TechxArtisan](https://youtu.be/xAEQpWyfY-c?si=sYXiFBrzTiHyIGna) by Cameron Gray